What Is BitChat? How to Download & Use Jack Dorsey’s Offline Messaging App

 Final Thoughts

-BitChat is a promising tool for anyone who values privacy and decentralization.
 Whether you're navigating areas with low connectivity, attending crypto conferences, or looking for censorship-resistant communication—BitChat has something powerful to offer.

 Try it today by cloning the GitHub repo and building your own mesh-powered, internet-free messenger.